altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~Almost.~
 *He caught it with his face first, then his free hand.*
 "M::What was that?"
-"G::We had to rotate a bit, that’s what the railing is for."
+"G::We had to rotate a bit, that's what the railing is for."
 "A::Do as I say, when I say...
 Get used to that...
-We don’t have time to explain everything to you...
+We don't have time to explain everything to you...
 Just what you need to know"
 *The doors opened.*
 }